gnolang/gno/docs/how-to-guides/creating-grc20.md

 ## 1. Importing token package
-For this realm, we import the `grc20` package, as this includes the main functionality of our token factory realm.
+For this realm, we import the `grc20` package, as this includes the main functionality of our token realm.
+The package can be found the `gno.land/p/demo/grc/grc20` path.

 [embedmd]:# (../assets/how-to-guides/creating-grc20/mytoken-1.gno go)
 ```go